Windies upset New Zealand at World Cup

 But Dottin, a superb death bowler hampered by a shoulder injury in recent years, demanded the ball and made a match-winning impact.

-Martin was pinned by a searing inswinger, Kerr miscued to fall for 25 and 17-year-old Jonas was run-out without facing after being sent back to the non-striker's end.
+Martin was pinned by a searing inswinger, Kerr miscued to fall for 25 and 17-year-old Jonas was run out without facing after being sent back to the non-striker's end.

 It is a hugely disappointing result for New Zealand, who are likely to by vying with South Africa and India for two semi-final places.